 Cataract Eye Surgery

-Why is Dr Skalicky the best surgeon to perform your cataract surgery?
+Why choose A/Prof Skalicky to perform your cataract surgery?

 Cataract vs Cataract removed and artificial lens inserted